eggheadio-projects/create-amazing-animations-with-greensock-notes/12-Control-the-Shared-3d-Perspective-of-Multiple-Elements-with-GreenSock.md

             })
     ```

-2. Restyle in the css
+2. Restyle in the css.
     - on the body
         1. remove justify-content and align-items
         2. add `flex-wrap: wrap;`